jimmieldavisjr/saharacommerce-dotnet/README.md

 ## ✅ Summary

-> **SaharaCommerce** reflects my current stage of growth as a software engineer — showcasing the ability to **engineer useful, maintainable, and meaningful systems** that solve business problems while following professional development practices.
+> **Sahara Commerce** reflects my current stage of growth as a software engineer — showcasing the ability to **engineer useful, maintainable, and meaningful systems** that solve business problems while following professional development practices.